adachille/parkinsons-detector/README.md

 Immediately, we notice that the dimensionality of the DC dataset is very high in comparison to the other two datasets, with about 30 times the number of features.
 This is due to the speech signal processing algorithms that are run on the voice recordings on this dataset, including Time Frequency Features, Mel Frequency Cepstral Coefficients (MFCCs), Wavelet Transform based Features, Vocal Fold Features and TWQT features.
 These processes create many features.

 We also note that the DC and MSR datasets have a similar number of instances, while the TE dataset has over 5 times as many instances.
 None of these datasets are particularly large.
+As a result, in our experiment, we mainly use MSR and TE for training both classification and regression models, while leaving DC dataset as our future work to improve our method.

 ### Response data: UPDRS
+Although TE and MSR have different score distribution, but their score range is similar.
+As a result, we try to merge these two dataset to build a larger dataset as our training data.
 Distributions of UPDRS scores:

 <img src="./visualizations/UPDRS_TE_MSR.jpg">